maximxlss/qumupam/README.md

 Recently, I wanted to lend my Quest to another person, but wanted them to have a separate account.
 Luckily, for some time now Quest supports multiple accounts.
 However, there is no way to share sideloaded apps to another account without completely reinstalling the app.
 Moreover, I couldn't find ANY info on how do you do that.

 ## 📄 Descriprion
 Meet QUMUPAM - a tool made to do exactly that!
-It can "install" and "uninstall" packages to and from alternate accounts on your Quest.
+It can "install" and "uninstall" packages to and from different accounts on your Quest.
 You can install/uninstall all apps or choose which would be available.
 This _does not_ take up space, see notes.

 ## ⚠️ Dangers
 - This has the potential to delete your apps and saves.
 Please be careful and read whatever the tool says to you.